Kai-Schewina/mimic-omop/omop/build-omop/postgresql/README.md

 Import the vocabulary:
 Note: Encodings might be an issue.
 Make sure server-side encoding and client-side encoding is the same.
 In my case server_encoding was set to UTF8, while client encoding was WIN1252.
 To check that connect to your database and execute the two commands.
+Additionally, this step might take a few hours.

 ```bash
 psql -d "mimic" -U "postgres"